lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 └── web
 ```

-It looks different already.
-There's a young platform team now that is
+It looks different now.
+There's a young platform team that is responsible both
-responsible both for your api and for your subscriptions jobs.
-You're not super
+for your api endpoints and for your subscriptions jobs.
+You're not super happy
-happy with the naming of the teams (and the folders in your monorepo) but you
+with the naming of the teams (therefore the folders in your monorepo) but you
-know things will change soon again and you'll get a chance to improve the naming
+know things will change soon (they always do) and you'll get a chance to improve
-a little.
+the naming a little.

-The structure now is still somewhat flat but you're starting to see some
+The structure is still somewhat flat but you're starting to see it: there's some
-patterns.
-There's an overlap between the way you organise your teams and how the
-monorepo looks like.
+overlap between the way you organise your teams and how the monorepo looks like.

-It's [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) at play and
-you can see you can use it to your advantage and you do.
+Fast-forward again.

-Two years have passed, you're now very successful.
+Two years have passed.
+You're now very successful!
 Your monorepo looks very
-different now:
+different:

 ```sh
 ├── assets